Robert Horry: Personal life

-Horry lives with his family.
-His first child, and daughter, Ashlyn, was diagnosed with a rare genetic disorder called 1p36 deletion syndrome, an affliction that develops when part of the first chromosome is missing.
+Horry's first child, daughter Ashlyn, was diagnosed with a rare genetic disorder called 1p36 deletion syndrome, an affliction that develops when part of the first chromosome is missing.
 She died on June 14, 2011, at the age of 17.
-His older son Camron Horry plays football at Texas A&M. His younger daughter Jade Horry lives in Los Angeles, California.
-His younger son Christian Horry is following in his footsteps as a basketball player.
-Horry coaches his AAU Big Shot basketball team in Los Angeles.
+His older son Camron Horry played football at Texas A&M. His younger daughter Jade Horry lives in Los Angeles, California.
+His younger son Christian "CJ" Horry is following in his footsteps as a basketball player.
+CJ plays basketball at UCLA in Southern California.
+Horry coached his AAU Big Shot basketball team in Los Angeles.
 On September 29, 2019, he married his long-time girlfriend Candice Madrid.
-In January 2023, Horry was ejected from his son's high school basketball game between St. Francis High School and Harvard-Westlake for heckling a referee.
+Horry appeared as himself in a 2023 episode of the television series The Lincoln Lawyer.